BioimageAnalysisCoreWEHI/napari_lattice/README.md

 # Napari to process Zeiss lattice data

+You will need Anaconda Navigator or Miniconda installed.
-Please clone or download the repo.
+Install git into your conda environment and then clone the repo.
+Alternatively, you can just download it and open a terminal within the directory

 The conda environment required for running the llsz package can be installed using the environment.yml file.

 To enable fast configuration of conda environments, it is recommended to install [mamba](https://github.com/mamba-org/mamba) into your base environment.

     conda install mamba -n base -c conda-forge

+If you are having trouble with Anaconda, use Miniconda instead.

 Once this is installed, you can create a conda environment by replacing "conda" with "mamba"

 Create the conda environment using .yml file

     conda env create -f environment.yml

-    #if you have mamba use,
+If you have **mamba** use,

     mamba env create -f environment.yml

 The above may take a while as a few files need to be downloaded.